 ODW is now requiring all lab results be submitted through CMDP.

 - Identify which type of user credentials best fit your role.

 - Register in EPA's Shared CROMERR Services (SCS) Test site.

 - After ODW receives and approves your request from SCS, sign up in CMDP Pre-Production.
 This is the test environment before moving into CMDP Production.

 - Submit a minimum of 3 successful test files that reflect the data types commonly reported by your lab.
 These are not compliance data.
 The test files ensure there are no technical issues before moving into the production environment.
-CMDP offers three method for reporting data
+CMDP offers three method for reporting data, which are listed below.

 - Quick Guides for XLS/XML Reporting

 Laboratories must report all positive Total Coliform and/or E.Coli results, and other contaminants’ results that exceeded their Maximum Contaminant Levels (MCLs) or Action Levels (ALs) to the appropriate Field office's Alert Email within 24 hours.
 The Action Level for Lead is 0.015 mg/L and the Action Level for Copper is 1.3 mg/L.